david-kamensky/discretely-div-free-subscales/README.md

 }

 @article{Evans2019b,
-title = "Analysis of the method of weakly divergence-free subscales for non-divergence conforming discretizations", journal = "Mathematical Models and Methods in Applied Sciences", author = "J. A. Evans and D. Kamensky", year = "2019",
+title = "Analysis of the method of discretely divergence-free subscales for non-divergence conforming discretizations", journal = "Mathematical Models and Methods in Applied Sciences", author = "J. A. Evans and D. Kamensky", year = "2019",